 - Paper, pencil

 - laptop or tablet

 - Flash drive

-She has a B.A. in economics from Tulane University, New Orleans, La., and a M.S. in Community and Regional Planning from the University of Texas, Austin, Texas.
+For the last several years she has been an AP® Economics exam reader for ETS/College Board as well as an AP® Economics Consultant for the College Board, presenting one- and two-day workshops and week-long institutes.
+She has a B.A. in economics from Tulane University, New Orleans, Louisiana., and a M.S. in Community and Regional Planning from the University of Texas, Austin, Texas.

 Have any questions?

 College Board, AP®, Advanced Placement®, Advanced Placement Program®, AP® Vertical Teams®, Pre-AP® and the acorn logo are registered trademarks of the College Board.
 Used with permission.

 - You must register online before the AP Institutes in order to attend.
 You will not be able to register the first morning of the AP Summer Institute

 - If someone at your school is registering or fulfilling payment on your behalf, it is your responsibility to follow up with them